Halogenated ether: Anesthesia

-Inhaled agents like diethyl ether are critical in anesthesia.
+Inhaled ether are critical in anesthesia.
 Diethyl ether initially replaced non-flammable (but more toxic) halogenated hydrocarbons like chloroform and trichloroethylene.
 Halothane is a halogenated hydrocarbon anesthetic agent that was introduced into clinical practice in 1956.
 Due to its ease of use and improved safety profile with respect to organ toxicity, halothane quickly replaced chloroform and trichloroethylene.

 The anesthesia practice was significantly improved later in the 1950s with the introduction of halogenated ethers, like isoflurane, enflurane, and sevoflurane.
 Since its introduction in the 1980s, isoflurane has been widely used due to its decreased risk of hepatotoxicity and better hemodynamic stability when compared to halothane.
 The 1990s saw the development of sevoflurane, which was especially helpful in pediatric anesthesia because it provided even faster induction and recovery profiles.

 All inhalation anesthetics in current clinical use are halogenated ethers, except for halothane (which is a halogenated hydrocarbon or haloalkane), nitrous oxide, and xenon.

 Inhalation anesthetics are vaporized and mixed with other gases prior to their inhalation by the patient before or during surgery.
 These other gases always include oxygen or air, but may also include other gases such as nitrous oxide or helium.
 In most surgical situations, other drugs such as opiates are used for pain and skeletal muscle relaxants are used to cause temporary paralysis.
 Additional drugs such as midazolam may be used to produce amnesia during surgery.
 Although newer intravenous anesthetics (such as propofol) have increased the options of anesthesiologists, halogenated ethers remain a mainstay of general anesthesia.